OnePlus 5 Full Design Revealed: Everything You Need To Know Ahead Of Launch In June 20

 The much-awaited OnePlus 5 is finally coming in a few days.
-There is a lot of details about the upcoming flagship killer that the company have already exposed, yet there are still other details that will only be known once the handset is officially launched.
+There is a lot of details about the upcoming flagship killer that the company has already exposed, yet there are still other details that will only be known once the handset is officially launched.
 The latest discovery is the full view of the device’s front and back, whereas OnePlus only previously showed the top half of the rear.

 The entirety of the OnePlus 5 was shown via an ad aired during the India vs. Pakistan game in the ICC Champions Trophy final.
-The video stars Bollywood actor Amitabh Bachchan who opens a box and examines what is assumed to be the OnePlus 5, AndroidHeadlines reports.
+The video stars Bollywood actor Amitabh Bachchan who opens a box and examines what is assumed to be the OnePlus 5, AndroidHeadlines reported.
 At the end, a full render of the handset’s front and back was shown, which is similar to the renders that OnePlus previous teased.

 OnePlus 5 Design

 Thanks to OnePlus itself, the OnePlus 5’s rear design has already been confirmed weeks ago.
-The handset appears to have been too inspired by the iPhone 7 Plus, which sports the same design.
+The handset appears to have been inspired by the iPhone 7 Plus, which sports the same design.
 The smartphone’s similarities with the Apple product sparked criticisms, but OnePlus is still confident that people will like the phone once they get the chance to try it out.

 Now, the design of the front has been revealed as well.
 Based on the ad, it looks like OnePlus 5 still has a physical home button, which is a shame since all major flagships this year have found no use of it.
 There is nothing mind-blowing about the display, except that the side bezels appear to be thinner, almost non-existent.